Datura stramonium: Etymology and common names

 The genus name is derived from the plant's Hindi name, dhatūra, ultimately from Sanskrit dhattūra, 'white thorn-apple'.
 The origin of Neo-Latin stramonium is unknown; the name Stramonia was used in the 17th century for various Datura species.
 There is some evidence that Stramonium is originally from Greek στρύχνον, 'nightshade' and μανικόν, 'which makes mad'.
-It is called ummetta (ఉమ్మెత్త) in Telugu, and umathai (ஊமத்தை) in Tamil.; both of which are believed to have derived from the Sanskrit word unmatta (उन्मत्तः), meaning 'mad' or 'insane'.
+It is called ummetta (ఉమ్మెత్త) in Telugu, and umathai (ஊமத்தை) in Tamil; both of which are believed to have derived from the Sanskrit word unmatta (उन्मत्तः), meaning 'mad' or 'insane'.

-In the United States, the plant commonly known as "Jimsonweed" (or, more rarely, "Jamestown weed").
+In the United States, the plant is commonly known as "Jimsonweed" (or, more rarely, "Jamestown weed").
 This name derives from Jamestown, Virginia, where soldiers sent to suppress Bacon's Rebellion in the English colony of Virginia reportedly consumed the plant and spent eleven days in altered mental states:

 The James-Town Weed (which resembles the Thorny Apple of Peru, and I take to be the plant so call'd) is supposed to be one of the greatest coolers in the world.
 This being an early plant, was gather'd very young for a boil'd salad, by some of the soldiers sent thither to quell the rebellion of Bacon; and some of them ate plentifully of it, the effect of which was a very pleasant comedy, for they turned natural fools upon it for several days: one would blow up a feather in the air; another would dart straws at it with much fury; and another, stark naked, was sitting up in a corner like a monkey, grinning and making mows [grimaces] at them; a fourth would fondly kiss and paw his companions, and sneer in their faces with a countenance more antic than any in a Dutch droll.In this frantic condition they were confined, lest they should, in their folly, destroy themselves—though it was observed that all their actions were full of innocence and good nature.
 Indeed, they were not very cleanly; for they would have wallowed in their own excrements if they had not been prevented.
 A thousand such simple tricks they played, and after eleven days returned themselves again, not remembering anything that had passed.